 Truck enthusiasts define truck lifts as a system that uses springs to raise a vehicle.
 The simple process involves heightening or suspending the power train of the wheel, frame and body of the vehicle to a desired height to improve offload performance or create ‘the look’.

 Generally speaking, most folk want to lift their truck to add some comfort to the ride when offloading, others to make it look good.
-And there is nothing wrong with making your pickup truck look awesome, at Pickup Truck World, we love a good raised truck both for offload and for causing down the highway.
+There is nothing wrong with making your pickup truck look awesome, at Pickup Truck World, we love a good raised truck both for off-road and for cruising down the highway.

 Truck enthusiasts definitely want to make heads turn.
 They monster-size their rigs with a beefy truck lift kit for imposing style and impressive handling.

-If you intend doing any serious off-roading, you will want to raise your ride with a lift kit, specifically designed for you Ford Ranger or other pickup truck.
+If you intend doing any serious off-roading, you will want to raise your ride with a lift kit, specifically designed for your specific Ford Ranger pickup truck.